 Facilities

-Our lab is housed in the Utah Water Research Lab, where we work in the shared use Environmental Quality Laboratory, which has extensive analytical instrumentation.
-Our lab routinely uses many shared-use instruments, including HPLC, GC-MS, and LC-MS-MS, to quantify trace organic compounds.
+Our lab is housed in the Utah Water Research Lab, where we work in the shared use Environmental Quality Laboratory, which supports extensive analytical instrumentation.

 A central instrument in our lab is our laser system, an Edinburgh LP980 that is powered by a tunable Opotek Radiant laser.
 This system allows us to follow the kinetics of photochemical processes at the nanosecond scale.
 We have the ability to measure transient absorption kinetics and time-resolved singlet oxygen phosphorescence.
 The Opotek Radiant laser is tunable, allowing us to set the excitation wavelength anywhere from 210-2500 nm to investigate wavelength dependent photochemical processes.